KnowOneActual/Project_Starter_Script/README.md

 * **Smart Language Setup**: Automatically detects and configures your environment:
     * **Python**: Creates a `.venv`, upgrades pip, and adds a `requirements.txt`.
     * **Node.js**: Initializes `package.json` and creates an `.nvmrc`.
+* **Input Auto-Correction**: Automatically fixes project names with spaces (e.g., "My New App" → `My-New-App`) so you don't have to worry about syntax errors.
 * **CI/CD Ready**: Installs a default GitHub Action (`ci.yml`) so your project is ready for automated testing immediately.
 * **Git & GitHub Automation**: Initializes Git, safeguards against dirty directories, and offers to create/push the repo to GitHub.
 * **Workflow Tools**: Includes a companion `start-work.sh` script for standardized branching (Feature/Bugfix/Hotfix).